 A CUE Claim Versus Filing a VA Appeal

 Filing and winning a CUE claim can be difficult.
 VA appeals are the easier path.
 If you don’t have new evidence and are eligible to appeal, a Higher Level Review appeal might be your better choice.
-However, if you think the VA made a big mistake on your claim and the appeal period is over, a CUE claim might be the right choice.
+Filing and winning a CUE claim can be difficult and should be a last resort and if you have exhausted other options.
+If the decision is still at the one-year mark, a Higher Level Review would be a better option or if you have new and relevant evidence, a supplemental appeal would be the right fit.

 It’s on you as the veteran to prove the VA made this error and that the error is undeniable.
 To prove this, let’s examine what criteria must be met to meet the VA’s definition of a clear and unmistakable error.